linnarsson-lab/loom-viewer/docs/loom_format.md

 * Row and column attributes are one-dimensional HDF5 Datasets
   * Attribute values must be either all `float32` or all `string`
   * The number of elements must exactly match the row/column dimensions of the `matrix`
-* Two attributes are required:
+* Two attributes are mandatory:
   * Column attribute `CellID` of type `string`.
 Values must be distinct.
   * Row attribute `Gene` of type `string`.
 Values must be distinct, and typically should be official gene symbols.